 There is often a legal or a contractual reason for keeping your personal information for a set period.
 We will keep your information for the duration of providing a service or product to you under the terms of a contract, such as your tenancy agreement or management contract.
 When your contract has ended we will keep your personal data for a set time for auditing and reporting purposes and for legitimate interest’s purposes, after that time we will either anonymise or destroy your information.

-You can ask us for a copy of our retention periods by contacting us at [email protected]or telephone 01823 346800.
+You can ask us for a copy of our retention periods by contacting us at email@example.com or telephone 01225 251916.

 How to tell us of a data breach